You are here

 Historical information about the NIH can be found in the NIH Almanac.

 Francis S. Collins, M.D., Ph.D. was appointed the 16th Director of the National Institutes of Health by President Barack Obama and confirmed by the Senate.
 He was sworn in on August 17, 2009.
-On June 6, 2017, President Donald Trump announced his selection of Dr. Collins to continue to serve as the NIH Director.
+In 2017, President Donald Trump asked Dr. Collins to continue to serve as the NIH Director.
+President Joe Biden did the same in 2021.
+Dr. Collins is the only Presidentially appointed NIH Director to serve more than one administration.
 You can learn more about Dr. Collins from his Director’s page and Blog.

 The NIH Director plays an active role in shaping the agency’s activities and outlook, and is responsible for providing leadership to the Institutes and Centers, especially for trans-NIH efforts.
 The NIH Director is responsible for advising the President on his annual budget request to Congress on the basis of extensive discussions with the Institute Directors.